Antonio Dini: Battle of France

-Dini helped shoot down another He 111 on 11 May and then two days later destroyed a Messerschmitt Bf 109 fighter northeast of Brussels.
-On 17 May, Vitry was raided again and Dini's Hurricane was damaged during the attack, forcing his return to the airfield.
-Despite this, later in the day he destroyed a Dornier Do 17 bomber east of Cambrai, although this could not be conclusively confirmed, and then shot down two He 111s near Binche, in Belgium.
-He may have shot down another two Do 17s the following day.
+Dini helped shoot down another He 111 on 11 May northeast of Brussels and then two days later destroyed a Messerschmitt Bf 109 fighter close to Diest.
+He engaged and claimed to have shot down a Dornier Do 17 medium bomber on 16 May, although this could not be conclusively confirmed.
+The next day, Vitry was raided again and Dini's Hurricane was damaged during the attack, forcing his return to the airfield.
+Despite this, later in the day he destroyed a Do 17 bomber east of Cambrai and then shot down two He 111s near Binche, in Belgium.
+He may have shot down another two Do 17s the following day, but this was unable to be verified.

-By 20 May, No. 607 Squadron had been withdrawn to England and it began reassembling at Croydon.
-However, on his return to England, Dini was posted to No. 605 Squadron, based at Hawkinge at the time but about to move to Scotland, where it was to operate from Drem.
+By 22 May, No. 607 Squadron had been withdrawn to England and was reassembling at Croydon.
+However, on his return to England, Dini was posted to No. 605 Squadron, another Hurricane-equipped unit and based at Hawkinge at the time but about to move to Scotland, where it was to operate from Drem.
 On 31 May he was killed when he crashed near Folkestone soon after taking off in his Hurricane for the flight to Scotland.
 He had experienced an engine failure and his aircraft rolled into a dive.
 He is buried at Hawkinge Cemetery in Kent.

 According to aviation historians Christopher Shores and Clive Williams, Dini is credited with destroying five enemy aircraft, and shared in the destruction of two more, two damaged, and three inconclusive.